Cost: FCIB Members - *$950

 With 40 years’ experience as a credit manager, Val has worked in domestic and international credit in the aerospace, steel and metals, marine, chemicals and plastics industries.
 She is a certified expert witness for defending creditors in Bankruptcy Section 547 Preference Actions, and has testified before the American Bankruptcy Institute committee for bankruptcy reform.

-Val served on the national board of directors for the National Association of Credit Management (NACM) for eight years, serving as chairman from 2001-2002.
+Val served on the national board of directors for the National Association of Credit Management (NACM) for eight years, serving as chair from 2001-2002.
 Additionally, she served on and chaired many of the national committees, including budget and finance, honors and awards, government affairs, education and accreditation.

 Val is currently a member of NACM Gulf States, having also served on its board of directors.
 She has led education sessions at the NACM Credit Congress, the metals and steel, and the food services industry day groups and has addressed various CFDD affiliates.